JuliaML/MLDataUtils.jl/docs/accesspattern/container.rst

   it returns.

 We will spend the rest of this document on discussing data containers in all its details.
+First, we will provide a rough overview of how the interface looks like.
+After that, we will take a closer look at every single function individually, and even see some code examples showing off their behaviour.

 Interface Overview
 -------------------------